mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 ##### 5.1.2 Data Setup

 First, let's combine the training and testing data sets into a single data set with a column `key` that specifies what set they came from (either "training" or "testing)".
-Note that the `tbl_time` object will need to have the index respecified during the `bind_rows()` step, but [this issue](https://github.com/tidyverse/dplyr/issues/3259) should be corrected in `dplyr` soon (please upvote it so RStudio focuses on it).
+Note that the `tbl_time` object will need to have the index re-specified during the `bind_rows()` step, but [this issue](https://github.com/tidyverse/dplyr/issues/3259) should be corrected in `dplyr` soon (please upvote it so RStudio focuses on it).

 {% highlight r %}